nypublicradio/wnyc-3000-vue/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

+## Node Version

+This project was built using v14.17.0

 ## Running in Docker
 To run this app in a production-like setup, use docker.
 The basic dev container can be run with the following commands: